 Penstemon centranthifolius is great for a bird garden.

-Penstemon centranthifolius's foliage color is gray and type is deciduous.
+Foliage of Penstemon centranthifolius has color gray and is deciduous.

 Communities for Penstemon centranthifolius:Chaparral, Pinyon-Juniper Woodland, Yellow Pine Forest and Central Oak Woodland.